Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 2. View the status of the dry-run to determine if any firmware updates can be made.

    The following returned messages will help determine if a firmware update is needed.

-   * `noOperation`: Nothing to do, already at version.
+   * `noOperation`: Nothing to do; already at the requested version.
    * `noSolution`: No image is available or data is missing.
    * `succeeded`: A firmware version that FAS can update the firmware to is available and it should work when actually updating the firmware.
-   * `failed`: There is something that FAS could do, but it likely would fail; most likely because the file is missing.
+   * `failed`: There is something that FAS could do, but it likely would fail (most likely because the file is missing).

    1. Get a high-level summary of the FAS job to determine if there are any upgradable firmware images available.

-		  Use the returned `actionID` from the cray fas actions create command.
+      Use the returned `actionID` from the `cray fas actions create` command.

       In the example below, there are two operations in the `succeeded` state, indicating there is an available firmware version that FAS can use to update firmware.

       ```bash
       ncn# cray fas actions status list {actionID}